GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
-If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
+> ### One of the important implications of technical debt is that it must be serviced.
+If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
 >
-> ~ *Douglas Crockford*
+> ~ *Steve McConnell*

 ---
 ## 🏎 Quick Facts